Lilla-Kavecsanszki/order-easy/README.md

 -	Individuals, or companies

 Visitors of this app search for:
--	A knowledgeable app...
+-	A knowledgeable app that is easy to use
+- That helps reducing the user's time spending on this specific task
+- That is relyable and accurate

-This website is the best way to help them achieve these goals because:
+This application is the best way to help them achieve these goals because:
--	Most other similar sites are limited in
+-	The menu makes the access of different commands very easy to execute
+- The menu keeps coming back on display until the user chooses to exit the app
+- The program will display all relevant information that can be necessary to order the products; with their name, unit types, prices, how much the user currently has on stock, the ideal par level and therefore how much needs to be ordered.
+- The product list can be easily updated with a new product and/or deleting one.

-This website:
+This application:
 -	Is easy to navigate by the menu
 -	Gives the customers options and access to useful and learnable information.
 -	Gives the customers the information they need without overloading them or distracting them from their original ideas or wishes.
 -	Guides them by their curiosity about the goal of the website.

 [Back to top](https://github.com/Lilla-Kavecsanszki/order-easy#contents)

 ### User stories

-1. As a viewer of the website, I want to easily navigate the site, so I can find what I need,
+1. As a user of the application, I want to easily navigate the app, so I can find what I need quickly
-2. As a potential new visitor to the website, I want to understand what my options are
+2. As a potential new user to the application, I want to understand what my options are
-3. As a viewer of the website, I want to be able to see the results and the date when the data was entered, and requested
+3. As a user of the application, I want to be able to retrieve the list of products that I have on stocks to make the stock count, and therefore the later input faster, more efficient.
+4. As a user of the application, I want to be able to add a new product to the stock list, in case my business needs a new, different product with time
+5. As a user of the application, I want to be able to remove, delete an existing product from the stock list, in case my business doesn't need that specific product anymore
-4. As an interested observer and/or hiring manager, I want to be able to find the web developer and see other projects from her on social media and industry-relevant sites.
+6. As a user of the application, I want to be able to see the results, as in how much I need to order and the date when the data was entered, and requested too
+7. As a user of the application, I want to be able to see the relevant information of each product when I am ready to order them for better consideration, including their price, units as well.

 [Back to top](https://github.com/Lilla-Kavecsanszki/order-easy#contents)